kevinsmithdesign/liri-node-app/README.md

 # liri-node-app

 In this assignment, I created a Language Interpretation and Recognition Interface(LIRI).
 LIRI is like an iPhone's SIRI.
-However, while SIRI is a Speech Interpretation.
-This app is a command line node app that takes in parameters and gives you back data.
+However, while SIRI is a Speech Interpretation, this app is a command line node app that takes in parameters and gives you back data.
 Rules:

 • LIRI will display your latest tweets.